-If you are a Client, be weary of video production companies who fail to present some form of agreement.
+1. Be wary of video production companies who fail to present some form of agreement.

 - There are some exceptions to this notion including basic video camera rentals.
-But if a video production company does not operate with terms and conditions then chances of them being unqualified in high.
+But if a video production company does not operate with terms and conditions then chances of them being unqualified are high.

-If you are a Producer, be weary of Clients who fail to fully read & sign the video production contract.
+2. Be wary of Clients who fail to fully read & sign the video production contract.

-- If the Client doesn't have any ?'s, that is one thing, but if YOU the Producer has to constantly remind the Client to send a signed version of the agreement back to you prior to a production initiation, WATCH OUT!!
+- If the Client doesn't have any questions, that is one thing, but if YOU the Producer has to constantly remind the Client to send a signed version of the agreement back to you prior to a production initiation, WATCH OUT!!

-All and all, there are many things that both CLIENT and PRODUCER need to look out for in every video production contract.
+There are many things that both the CLIENT and PRODUCER need to look out for in every video production contract.

 #1 - All parties are determined and authorized

 It is very important to determine the different authorized roles of this production.
 Who is labeled Client, and who is labeled Producer?

 By taking this precaution, you are not only protecting your company but you are protecting your future Client's business as well.